pwikapanel/illustrator-panel/README.md

 > **master**: the zipped, signed contents of the final public release.

-The master is updated *only* when a **new release** is prepared, and is simply the signed ZXP file, renamed.
+The master is updated *only* when a **new release** is prepared, and consists simply of the signed ZXP file.

 To enable both versions to be installed at the same time, the beta version has a separate bundle identifier including the word **beta**.